mattdiamond/Recorderjs/README.md

 rec.stop()
 ```

 **stop** will cease capturing audio and disable the monitoring and mic input stream.
 Will request the recorded data and then terminate the worker once the final data has been published.
-Will raise the `stop` event when stopped.
+Will call the `onstop` callback when stopped.

 ```js
 rec.clearStream()